 Product nominations are reviewed and prioritized by the SARE Outreach Steering Committee each spring and fall.
-SARE Outreach staff develops a proposed work plan based upon the Steering Committee's recommendations each fall.
+(Products that are complete or near to complete may be eligible for expedited review.)
+SARE Outreach staff develops a proposed annual work plan based upon the Steering Committee's recommendations each fall.
 SARE’s Operations Committee makes final budgetary decisions each winter.

 Submit your information product idea using the product nomination form.